 In full-frame readout, each channel shows offsets from frame to frame, called the pedestal drift.
 The pedestal drift for NIRISS is about 22 e– or 13.6 ADU.
 This is mostly removed by the reference pixel correction.

-The total noise as a function of the number of groups with an integration has been determined by Chris Willott in CSA-JWST-TN-0002 for up to 100 groups in NISRAPID readout, or for a total exposure time of 10629 s, and is shown in Figure 1.
+Figure 1 shows the total noise as a function of the number of groups in an integration, for up to 100 groups in NISRAPID readout (a total exposure time of 1062.9 s).
 This analysis was done using dark ramps taken at 44 K rather than at 38 K. Analysis of the CV3 38 K dark ramps suggests that the total noise is slightly higher than the values shown in Figure 1.
 The derived total noise for a 100 group NISRAPID integration, or a 25 frame NIS integration, is 8.7 e–.
-This report finds a "read noise" by removing the dark current component from the total noise, but this value includes read noise and 1/f noise.
+The "read noise" is determined by removing the dark current component from the total noise, but this value includes read noise and 1/f noise.
 Hence the "read noise" values so obtained are somewhat larger than the read noise value determined from the CDS frame analysis given above.

 The average dark current measured at 38 K was 0.0125 ± 0.0015 ADU/s in the voids and 0.0257 ± 0.0021 ADU/s for the rest of the detector.
 In electrons the corresponding rates are 0.0202 ± 0.0024 e–/s and 0.0414 ± 0.0034 e–/s respectively.
 Figure 2 shows the dark current across the NIRISS detector.